tkchafin/ADratio/README.md

 # ADratio
-Python program for calculating normalized average depth ratio ("AD ratio") per-scaffold, given depth information for a pair of samples.
-The utility of this method is identifying candidate scaffolds or contigs belonging to sex chromosomes or autosomes, when chromosome-level assemblies for closely related organisms are not available to map your non-model genome to.
+Python program for calculating normalized average depth ratio ("AD ratio") per-scaffold, given depth information for a pair of samples, and classifying scaffolds based on ADratio values.
+The utility of this method is identifying candidate scaffolds or contigs being sex-linked, when chromosome-level assemblies for closely related organisms are not available to map your non-model genome to.

-The idea for this approach was taken from [Bidon et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4524476/) (citation below), which is the first place I've seen it.
-If you are aware of an earlier reference for this method, please let me know, but for now if you use it, please cite the original authors:
+The idea for this approach comes from [Bidon et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4524476/), which is the first place I've seen it.
+If you are aware of an earlier reference for this method, please let me know, but for now if you use it, please cite:

 Bidon T, Schreck N, Hailer F, Nilsson MA, & Janke A. 2015.
 Genome-wide search identifies 1.9 Mb from the Polar Bear Y chromosome for evolutionary analysis.
 Genome Biology and Evolution.
 7(7): 2010-2022.